kenjdavidson/kenjdavidson.content/writing/2022-03-21---javafx-and-spring-boot/index.md

 > As always, feel free to add some comments or push me in the right direction if you've come across this and see that I'm going in the completely wrong way.

+> The project (in all it's glory) can be found at [https://github.com/kenjdavidson/gspro-connector](https://github.com/kenjdavidson/gspro-connector)

 ## Project Details

 If it's not apparent, I love golf.
 Which means in the winter I love virtual golf.
 The last winter I've been playing [E6 Connect](https://e6golf.com/) using the [SLX Micro Simulator](https://www.swinglogic.us/slx) and it's gotten me by.
 Although now that the primary game that I've been playing has disallowed the SLX Micro Sim, I figured I'd see if I could give [GS Pro](https://gsprogolf.com/) a shot; it seems to have substantially better reviews in terms of graphics and game play, just not internal simulator support.